pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 the `requirements.txt` file at some point.

 Back inside your Pulumi program, let's build your first Docker image.
-Remember that a Pulumi program is the code that defines the ideal configuration of your infrastructure using a general-purpose programming language.
+Remember that a Pulumi program is the code that defines the desired state of your infrastructure using a general-purpose programming language.
 In this case, we're using Python, so our main file is {{% langfile %}}.
 Inside your program's
 {{% langfile %}} file, use any editor to add the following code: